skuep/AIOC/README.md

 # AIOC
 This is the Ham Radio *All-in-one-Cable*.

-This is a work-in-progress project.
+**This is a work-in-progress project and production data may be out of date**!

 ![AIOC with Wouxun and Direwolf](doc/images/k1-aioc-wouxun.jpg?raw=true "AIOC with Wouxun and Direwolf")